-Most often, pitchers and position players associate their pitching velocity or exit velo with their mechanics.
+Most often pitchers and position players associate their pitching velocity, bat speed or exit velo with their pitching or hitting mechanics.
 As our understanding of the body and technology has improved over the years, it is now more apparent than ever that your velocity ceiling, whether it’s pitching or hitting, is limited by your physical ability more than anything else.
-Whether you’re a position player or a pitcher and your velo is stuck… let’s find out why.

-But first let’s be clear, there isn’t a “one-size-fits-all” when it comes to coaching pitchers on the mound or in the weight room.
-As a result, our in-house assessment (inspired by S&C coach Graeme Lehman, an incredibly smart guy, and a good friend), covers an extensive range of topics that helps us determine the overall mobility, elasticity, physicality, and strength and power production of our athletes.
-The information provides an excellent guide when developing a customized training program catered to the needs of each individual.
-These information / metrics include:
+First let’s be clear, there isn’t a “one-size-fits-all” solution when it comes to coaching pitchers or players in the weight room.
+As a result, our in-house “assessment”, covers an extensive range of topics that helps us determine the overall mobility, elasticity, physicality, and strength and power production of our athletes.
+The information provides an excellent roadmap when developing a customized training program catered to the needs of each athlete.

 The metrics listed below are based on a Scale of 100.
 These ratings allow us to identify the areas with the greatest room for improvement.
-As each athlete relies on different degrees of these metrics to create athleticism, being able to see room for improvement at-a-glance is key in order to create a more efficient program that addresses each athlete’s individual needs.
-It also provides the athlete with an aha moment, when they are stuck at a given velocity.
+As each athlete relies on different degrees of these metrics to create their personal levels of athleticism, being able to see room for improvement at-a-glance is key in order to create a more efficient program that addresses each athlete’s individual needs.
+It also provides the athlete with an aha! moment, when they feel stuck at a given velocity.

 Let’s take a look…